SandraGdd/NixOs-Analysis/README.md

 Nix is the package manager that can be used across different environments, while NixOS is a Linux distribution that fully leverages the Nix package manager for managing the entire system configuration.)

 ## Project Brief
-Numtide (a compoany that develope tools and services around Nix) wants to analyze commit patterns in the NixOS nixpkgs repository, specifically to:
+Numtide (a company that develops tools and services around Nix) wants to analyze commit patterns in the NixOS nixpkgs repository, specifically to:

 Track Company Contributions: Identify the volume and frequency of commits made by companies and assess their company size.
 Observe Trends: Examine how these contributions have evolved over the last three years.